qwmhq/rock-paper-scissors/README.md

 Simple Rock-Paper-Scissors using HTML, CSS and JavaScript.
+Live preview can be found [here] (https://qwmhq.github.io/rock-paper-scissors)